thradams/cake/ownership.md

 // new rules apply: absence of _Opt = non-nullable
 #pragma nullable enable

-// Unannotated source: all unqualified pointers are nullable
+// Unannotated source: all unannotated pointers are nullable
 #pragma nullable disable
 ```